-Studies find that over 39% of electric vehicle drivers in California power their homes, and their cars, with solar.
-Learn about Driving on Sunshine.
-Additionally, CEC’s Solarize Programs can help you install solar panels to power your home or business and your electric vehicle with the sun.
+Studies find that over 39% of electric vehicle drivers in California power their homes and their cars with solar.
+We call this Driving on Sunshine.
+CEC’s Solarize helps homeowners and nonprofits make the switch to solar.
+Learn more about how CEC’s Solarize can help you go solar.

 CEC hosts three Green Car Shows each year to help educate and expose Central Coast residents to the latest in renewable energy transportation.
-We also hold EV workshops and webinars to help people learn about and transition into EVs.
-We are working to expand our Spanish-language education and outreach, so we can remove language barriers that impede equitable access to information about EVs, charging stations, and financial incentives for EV adoption.
-Learn more about our green car shows and watch our latest EV 101 webinar.
+We also hold electric vehicle workshops and webinars to help people learn about and transition into this cleaner mode of driving.
+We are actively expanding our Spanish-language education and outreach, so we can remove language barriers that impede equitable access to information about electric vehicles, charging stations, and financial incentives for making the switch to drive electric

 Drive Clean Resources & Blog